diegoschapira/tasty-nlp-python/README.md

 # tasty-nlp-python
-Demo of NLP library spacy for Newcastle Data Science Meetup
+Demo of NLP library spaCy for Newcastle Data Science Meetup

 Inspired on the following notebooks: